-So is it a travel blog?
+So is On Sunday Morning a travel blog?

-Not exclusively.
-Traveling is one of my favorite activities, but I’m not exactly in the most ideal position to write a blog that focuses on traveling the world.
-I haven’t even been to Africa, yet.
-Or South East Asia.
-Or Central Asia or any parts of Asia, really.
-Or Australia.
-Or New Zealand.
-Or the Middle East.
-But I want to, one day, and my bucket list gets longer every day.
-So, obviously, I can’t really give any profound travel advice about going to places I’ve never been.
 I always hurt myself without even doing anything adventurous and I always forget something crucial.
 Like my passport.
-It’s no secret that I honestly don’t have a clue when it comes to round the world planning, or packing, or malaria pills.
+It’s no secret that I honestly don’t have a clue when it comes to round the world planning, or packing, or malaria prevention.
 I actually got malaria while taking said pills.
+And didn’t when I eschewed prophylaxis.